harrrshall/Open-Dubbing/README.md

-# Open-Podcast: Automated Podcast Generation from YouTube Videos
+# Open-Dub: Automated English Dubbing from YouTube Videos

 This project automates the creation of podcasts from YouTube videos.
 It downloads the video and audio, transcribes the audio, generates dubbed audio using a lightweight model (Kokoro-82M) that runs on a standard laptop, and then combines the video with the dubbed audio to produce a final podcast.